Sixelayo/cudaTemplate/README.md

 ### functionalities & remarks

-- everything asked except shared memory TODO
+- everything asked (except shared memory memory version)
 - Big confusion : between standard notation : is a cell its own neighbor ? (online ressources uses different convention)
 - you can freely resize window in CPU or GPU mode (but grid state is'nt saved)
 - cells are stored as float4 (and not boolean) to allow easier implementation of color variation.